zfine87/spatter/README.md

 Spatter is a SPA super basic version of Twitter built on Silex, with the lightest sprinkling of Vue.js (10 whole lines!?!).

 # Building Spatter yourself is 6 super easy steps!

+0. Have PHP 5.6 installed (it might work on PHP 7 but thats not a guarentee!)

 1. Clone this repository
 2. Create a MySQL schema named spatter and set your database username/password to any account you want that has full access
 3. Run composer install